Cancer Survivorship

 I was told the tumor was inoperable and I had two years to live if I received chemotherapy and radiation.
 Just two years.

-There are countless things to say about going through cancer treatment and testing, but in my experience, it’s the elements of survivorship that often go ignored or are put off to deal with at a later date.
+There are countless things to say about going through cancer treatment and testing, but in my experience, it was the challenges of what comes next that took me by surprise.

 Cat is a graduate student, a dog owner, an academic fraternity member and much more.
 Nothing can slow her down – not even a cancer diagnosis.